Karthikkannan-AI/EDGE-AI-powered-Soap-Classifier/README.md

 ### Data Collection ###

-We have chosen Soap from foru different manufacturers.
+We have chosen Soap from three different manufacturers.
 We have taken thousands of Images of the Soap in different lighting conditions, different orientations, and different background environments.

 <img src="https://github.com/Karthikkannan-AI/EDGE-AI-powered-Soap-Classifier/blob/main/resources/Soap%20Classifier.png">